 The Hard Pressed 2017 Touring Exhibition started in Geraldton at ACDC Gallery, before moving onto The Cannery Arts Centre in Esperance.
 It will be officially opening at 6.30pm tomorrow night at the Old Boy’s School, 92 Adelaide Street Fremantle.
 See it while you can!
 If you are interested in purchasing my original print while at exhibition, enquiries: firstname.lastname@example.org

-A big thank you to Lizzy Robinson for her tireless efforts in establishing and running Hard Pressed in the Midwest and beyond!
+A big thank you to Lizzy Robinson for her tireless efforts in establishing and running Hard Pressed in the Midwest and beyond.
+Thank you to all of the participating art galleries, sponsors and volunteers for their enthusiasm and support.
 See more of my Hard Pressed event photos here.